oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/lxd_custom.md

 ![7](https://github.com/oneclickvirt/oneclickvirt.github.io/assets/103393591/c0156902-b4c0-4001-823e-50f611215393)

-5. Execute the following command to add IPV6 settings to your network configuration file (or modify the```/etc/network/interfaces```file yourself with vim or vi commands to add the content).
+5. Exchange the format of the command then add IPV6 settings to your network configuration file.

+Then open [https://ipv6tunnel.spiritlhl.top/](https://ipv6tunnel.spiritlhl.top/) and select```Option```for```TunnelBrokerNet```, another drop-down selection box to choose the name of the package you successfully installed previously, then paste what you copied in the input box.

+Then click```Covert```to convert the format, and wait for the page to refresh to show the converted configuration file.

+Then use vim or vi to modify the```/etc/network/interfaces```file to add content, or modify the following command to add new content

 ```
 tee -a /etc/network/interfaces <<EOF